7 Pillars of Healthy Love

 Authors like Walter Riso or Jorge Bucay tell us about the huge importance of a couple showing gratitude for the gestures of care and affection they make toward each other.
 Not taking them as a given and recognizing them will help in creating, experiencing, and enjoying a full, healthy love.

 It can sometimes seem like a mission impossible to find the right person.
 And for them to think we’re the right person too.
 So, when it does happen, we feel a huge excitement.
 So much that the little annoying things in life seem like they matter less.
-It’s like they’ve become even smaller in view of such luck.
+It’s like they’ve become even smaller given such luck.

-On the other hand, it’s also common to see the world through rose colored glasses during the first stages of a relationship.
-A tone as fantastic as it is dangerous, since it can end up blinding us and stopping us from seeing the relationship isn’t as healthy as it should be.
-So, it’s important for a love to be healthy from the beginning.
+On the other hand, it’s also common to see the world through rose-colored glasses during the first stages of a relationship.
+A tone as fantastic as it is dangerous since it can end up blinding us and stopping us from seeing the relationship isn’t as healthy as it should be.
+So, a love needs to be healthy from the beginning.

 Taking on Responsibilities